thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 - Explain what the Feature Branch Workflow is.
 - Explain why the Feature Branch Workflow is important.
+- Use the Feature Branch Workflow, without merge commits, in a team-based project.
+- Use the Feature Branch Workflow, with merge commits, in a team-based project.
-- Use the Feature Branch Workflow in a team-based project.
+- Use the Feature Branch Workflow, with merge conflicts, in a team-based project.

 ## What's the Feature Branch Workflow?